 Rule 26

-The Chair shall submit to each ordinary meeting of the Meeting of the Partners a written report on the Sub-committee’s work since the previous ordinary meeting.
+The Chair shall submit to each ordinary meeting of the Meeting of the Partners a written report on the Sub-committee’s work since the previous ordinary meeting, through the report of the Management Committee.

 Rule 27

 The Sub-committee shall receive reports from other committees established under the Partnership, as necessary.